projopenrealms/core/README.md

 ## How it works

-By default, without this library, the CustomRealms JavaScript runtime has access to all of the Java and Bukkit classes and functions.
+By default, without this library, the OpenRealms JavaScript runtime has access to all of the Java and Bukkit classes and functions.

 This library serves several important purposes: